-- 1. One term limit to have transcript(s) and test scores on file - 2.
-Temporary, Conditional, and Unconditional Admission - 3.
-Availability of faculty for academic advising - 4.
-Petition for transfer credit once unconditionally admitted - 5.
-Class attendance - 6.
-Drop and Withdrawal procedures; deadlines and consequences - 7.
-Petition for an incomplete grade - 8.
-Student participation in course and program evaluation
+ITEMS TO BE DISCUSSED: 1.
+One term limit to have transcript(s) and test scores on file i.
+One term illilit to have transcript(s) and test scores on lie 2.
+Tempora ry, Conditional, and Unconditional Admission 3.
+Availabili ity of faculty for academic advising 4.
+Petition f or transfer credit once unconditionally admitted 5.
+Class atte endance 6.
+Drop and Withdrawal procedures; deadlines and conseque nces 7.
+Petition f or an incomplete grade 8.
+Student participation in course and program evaluation 9.
+Other